Divisorial valuations via arcs: Contact loci in arc spaces and valuations

 \begin{defi} Let $ X $ be a scheme of finite type over $ \C$ and $K\supset \C$ a field extension.
 A morphism $\alpha\colon \Spec K[[t]]\to X $ is called an {\it arc} of $ X $.
 We denote the closed point of $ \Spec K[[t]] $ by $ 0 $ and the generic point by $ \eta $.
 For $ m\in \N $, a morphism $ \beta\colon \sTm \to X$ is called an {\it $ m $-jet} of $ X $.
 Denote the space of arcs of $ X $ by $ X_{\infty} $ and the space of $ m $-jets of $ X $ by $ X_{m} $.
 See \cite{must02} for more details. \end{defi}

 The concept ``thin'' in the following is first introduced in \cite{ELM} and a ``fat arc'' is introduced and studied in \cite{i2}.

 \begin{defi} Let $ X $ be a variety over $ \C$.
 We say that an arc $ \alpha\colon \sT \to X $ is {\it thin} if $ \alpha $ factors through a proper closed subset of $ X $.
 An arc which is not thin is called a {\it fat arc}.
-An irreducible constructible subset $ C $ in $ X_{\infty} $ is called a {\it thin set} if the generic point of $ C $ is thin.
-An irreducible constructible subset in $ X_{\infty} $ which is not thin is called a {\it fat set}.
+An irreducible closed subset $ C $ in $ X_{\infty} $ is called a {\it thin set} if the generic point of $ C $ is thin.
+An irreducible closed subset in $ X_{\infty} $ which is not thin is called a {\it fat set}.

 \end{defi}

 \begin{defi} Let $ \alpha\colon\sT\to X $ be a fat arc of a variety $ X $ and $ \alpha^*\colon \O_{X, \alpha(0)}\to K[[t]] $ be the local homomorphism induced from $ \alpha $.
 Suppose that the induced morphism $\Spec K \to X$ is not dominant.
 By Proposition 2.5, (i) in \cite{i2}, $ \alpha^* $ is extended to the injective homomorphism of fields $ \alpha^*\colon\C(X)\to K((t)) $, where $ \C(X) $ is the rational function field of $ X $.
 Define a map $\val_{\alpha}\colon \C(X)\setminus\{0\}\to \Z $ by